A GROUP OF SIX DRAWINGS FROM THE ARTIST'S ROMAN ALBUM (c.1777-1780), INCLUDING:

 7 x 9.5cm

-With a further four drawings of a similar manner:
+With a further five drawings of a similar manner:

-(iv) TWO SEATED CLASSICAL FIGURES FROM BEHIND, Inscribed beneath mount to u.r. of sheet 77, Pen & ink with washes, Paper countermarked IA [Possibly Ieers or Jeers Vierrevant of Holland], [Visible size] 19 x 19cm,
+(v) TWO SEATED CLASSICAL FIGURES FROM BEHIND, Inscribed beneath mount to u.r. of sheet 77, pen & ink with washes, paper countermarked IA [Possibly Ieers or Jeers Vierrevant of Holland], [Visible size] 19 x 19cm,

-(v) A PUTTO CLUTCHING A SWAN [Possibly after Parmigianino], Pen & ink with washes, 8.5 x 6.7 cm
+(vi) A PUTTO CLUTCHING A SWAN [Possibly after Parmigianino], pen & ink with washes, [Visible size] 8.5 x 6.7 cm

-The present work is a copy after Raphael's painting for the Papal Loggia in the Vatican, and dates from Northcote's trip to Italy between 1777-1780.
-During this time he made frequent trips to the Sistine Chapel and the Vatican Palace, often in the company of the artist Prince Hoare, to copy the works of the Masters therein (1).
+The first drawing within this group is a copy after Raphael's painting for the Papal Loggia in the Vatican, and dates from Northcote's trip to Italy between 1777-1780.
+During this time he made frequent trips to the Sistine Chapel and the Vatican Palace, often in the company of the artist Prince Hoare, to copy the works of the Masters therein .
 During his time in Rome, Northcote also made copies in his own manner after his friend Johann Heinrich 'Henry' Fuseli (as did Prince Hoare) - an excellent example of one of these, comparable to the present work in its style and palette, can be found in the Ackland Art Museum of the University of North Caroline (Acc.
 No. 2009.29.1, The Witches fly off from Macbeth and Banquo).

 We may gain some insight into the young Northcote's excitement at reaching Rome, where he engaged in serious study of the Italian Masters, from the later artist James Ward's biography of him: